 84. Always read the Energy Guide label carefully, and make sure you’re comparing “apples to apples.”
 Energy use can range significantly even within a single brand.

 85. Choose the capacity that’s right for your family.
 Whether it’s a furnace or a refrigerator, it doesn’t pay to purchase a unit that’s too large or too small.
+Make sure you use the right filter even if you’re tempted to buy one that’s not quite right.
+If your unit requires 20x20x1 air filters then don’t buy anything smaller.

 86. In almost every case, a natural gas appliance is more economical to use than an electric model.
 The $50-75 price difference can be paid back in energy savings in less than a year.